Homeland security official says 475 people were detained during an immigration raid in Georgia

 The Thursday raid targeted one of Georgia’s largest and most high-profile manufacturing sites, where Hyundai Motor Group a year ago began manufacturing electric vehicles at a $7.6 billion plant.
 The site employs about 1,200 people in an area about 25 miles (40 kilometers) west of Savannah where bedroom communities bleed into farms.
 Gov. Brian Kemp and other officials have touted it as the state's largest economic development project.

-Agents focused their operation on an adjacent plant that's still under construction at which Hyundai has partnered with LG Energy Solution to produce batteries that power EVs.
+Agents focused their operation on an adjacent plant that is still under construction at which Hyundai has partnered with LG Energy Solution to produce batteries that power EVs.

 Court records filed this week indicated that prosecutors do not know who hired what it called “hundreds of illegal aliens.”
 The identity of the “actual company or contractor hiring the illegal aliens is currently unknown,” the U.S. Attorney’s Office wrote in a Thursday court filing.